jurassicplayer/PlaiCDN/README.md

 If you are using the script itself instead of the compiled .exe, you will also need [Python 3](https://www.python.org/downloads/) to be installed, and [PyCrypto](https://pypi.python.org/pypi/pycrypto) to be installed.

+If pycrypto gives you issues installing, try using [this](https://github.com/sfbahr/PyCrypto-Wheels).

 The executable was created with the command `pyinstaller --onefile PlaiCDN.py`

 This project was forked from [CDNto3DS](https://github.com/Relys/3DS_Multi_Decryptor/blob/master/to3DS/CDNto3DS/CDNto3DS.py) and includes expanded features and capabilities, including use on non windows platforms thanks to its reliance on PyCrypto instead of aescbc.